-Talented hacker and software developer Jake James surprised the entire jailbreak community with a sudden release of rootlessJB 3.0.
+Talented hacker and software developer Jake James surprised the entire jailbreak community with the sudden release of rootlessJB 3.0.

 In a tweet-announcement, he also noted that there will be support for A12, but there is still a lot of work to be done on this.
 He will add support for the A7-A8 when a vulnerability is found.

-Unlike the usual utilities like unc0ver orElectra, to work rootlessJB is not required to remount the file system.
-In addition, he does not need managers like Cydia or Sileo (respectively, there is no support for tweaks either).
-Instead, jailbreak uses SSH connection.
+Unlike the usual utilities like unc0ver orElectra, rootlessJB does not require remounting the filesystem to work.
+In addition, it does not need managers like Cydia or Sileo (accordingly, there is no support for tweaks either).
+Instead, an SSH connection is used for jailbreaking.

 Although at the moment the tool of James does not support tweaks, this may change in one of the future versions.